-A comparison of the 2020 SF3 data supplied to MHCLG shows that the Havering Fund was ranked first out of the 32 London Boroughs for cost per member (rank 21 2019/20) in respect of the pension's administration costs.
-Administration costs were disproportionally low in 2019/20 due to an incorrect un-cleared sundry creditor payment raised in 2018/19, however taking this into account Havering would be ranked third.
+A comparison of the 2021 SF3 data supplied to MHCLG shows that the Havering Fund was ranked seventh out of the 32 London Boroughs for cost per member in respect of the pension administration costs (ranked first in 2019/20 but administration costs were disproportionally low due to an incorrect un-cleared sundry creditor payment raised in 2018/19, however taking this into account Havering would be ranked third).

-We have generally seen an improvement in the number of cases meeting the key performance indicators which is shown in the key performance data.
-The one area that has shown a slight reduction in cases hitting the service level agreement is deaths, where cases have almost doubled from last year.
+We have seen a decline in the number of cases meeting the key performance indicators which is shown in the key performance data.
+This is attributed to the implementation of a new pensions administration system for some of LPPA's clients during 2021/22 and the relaxation of agreed service level agreements during the migration period.
+Havering will migrate during phase 2 of the project between October and December 2022.

 We continue to work with LPPA to improve the flow of information and processes to further enhance efficiencies.
 LPPA remain committed to reducing overheads to remain competitive and provide good value for money.

-Our data quality on common data standards is currently 97% (96% 2019/20).
+Our data quality on common data standards is currently 98% (97% 2019/20).
 Data quality is fundamental to ensuring an accurate valuation of the Fund's liabilities.
-The Fund will be introducing a data improvement plan during 2021/22 which identifies areas and processes that can assist in maintaining, and improving on, the good quality, accurate data which we already hold.
+The Fund introduced a data improvement plan which identifies areas and processes that can assist in maintaining, and improving on, the good quality, accurate data we already hold.